See my guide on how to use an Instant Pot.

 • After Cooking: Let the corn cool, and be sure to refrigerate within two hours of cooking.
 Place corn in a zip-top bag and seal, or store in an airtight container.
 The corn will last in the refrigerator for about 3 days.
 You can also freeze cooked corn by cutting the kernels off of the cob and freezing in an airtight container for up to 3 months.

-corn on the cob stacked on a plate with butter
+Four ears of corn stacked on a plate with melty butter.

 Instant Pot Corn on the Cob